openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/proctored_exams.rst

 your organization's Disability Services resources to decide whether and how a learner with specific needs can be accommodated for a timed exam.

+.. note:: Make sure the learner who has requested additional time does not start taking the proctored exam before the additional time has been approved and set up.

 If it is confirmed that additional time should be allowed for a specific student to take the exam, follow these steps.